-If the result of $. \text{ or } \rightarrow $ is a function, then that result can be used only as the operand for the function call operator ().
-[Example: ...]
-In a .\ expression whose object expression is an rvalue, the program is ill-formed if the second operand is a pointer to member function whose ref-qualifier is &, unless its cv-qualifier-seq is const.
-In a .\ expression whose object expression is an lvalue, the program is ill-formed if the second operand is a pointer to member function whose ref-qualifier is &&.
+If the result of .\ or ->\ is a function, then that result can be used only as the operand for the function call operator ().
+[Example: ... ] In a .\ expression whose object expression is an rvalue, the program is ill-formed if the second operand is a pointer to member function whose ref-qualifier is &, unless its cv-qualifier-seq is const.
+In a .\ expression whose object expression is an Ivalue, the program is ill-formed if the second operand is a pointer to member function whose ref-qualifier is &&.
 If E1 is of pointer to member type or E2 is a pointer to a member function, the result of the expression is a prvalue.
-The result of a .\ expression whose second operandOtherwise, if E1 is of class type and E2 is a pointer to a data member, the result of the expression is an lvalue if the first operandE1 is an lvalue and an xvalue otherwise.
+The result of a .\ expression whose second operand Otherwise, if E1 is of class type and E2 is a pointer to a data member, the result of the expression is an Ivalue if the first operand E1 is an Ivalue and an xvalue otherwise.
 The result of a .\ expression whose second operand is a pointer to a member function is a prvalue.
-If the second operand is theE1 or E2 is a null member pointer value (7.3.13), the behavior is undefined.
+If the second operand is the E1 or E2 is a null member pointer value (7.3.13), the behavior is undefined.

-Add the following as new paragraphs following 7.6.4 [expr.mptr.oper] paragraph 6:
+Add the following as new paragraph following 7.6.4 [expr.mptr.oper] paragraph 6:

-If the type of E1 is "pointer to member of class C of type U", the object expression refers to the member of T designated by E2 within the subobject of C designated by E1 as if it were a member of C. Otherwise, the object expression refers to the member of T designated by E2 within the object referred to by E1.
+If the type of E1 is "pointer to member of class C of type U", the object expression refers to the member of T designated by E2 within the subobject of C designated by E1 as if it were a subobject of C. Otherwise, the object expression refers to the member of T designated by E2 within the object referred to by E1.
+If the subobject denoted by E1 does not contain the subobject denoted by E2, behaviour is undefined.